flightdeck-systems/Lifftoff-Deploy-Script/README.md

 ### Configuration

-There are a two (2) files that need to be configured - `liftoff` and `misfits.txt`
+There are a two (2) files that need to be configured - `liftoff` and `.liftoffrc`

 The `liftoff` script should be updated with your server information and path.

 - We added three (3) primary variables to make it easier to manage. - `USER`, `REMOTE`, `REMOTE_PATH`
 - If you plan to use a multi server configuration - _ie:_ Production and Stage Servers - you will need to edit two (2) additional variables. - `REMOTE2` and `REMOTE_PATH2`

-The `misfits.txt` file is used for excluding files and directories that should not be synced with your remote server.
+The `.liftoffrc` file is used for excluding files and directories that should not be synced with your remote server.

 * We included a couple of defaults - `.git/` and `.DS_Store`